 They shuffled out of the cramped compartment and sealed themselves in the escape pod.
 Jylla tucked herself into a ball on the seat and Clank fit into the compartmental space provided for it.
 She looked around, that same gleeful smile in her eyes.

 Clank recognised the expression from his file name: ‘treasured visuals’ and wanted to know how to illicit it for future reference.
 “What new information is causing your mirth?”

 “This pod is bigger than our ship!”

-Clank filed that under the growing file of humour it had been compiling, the pod was dimensionally inferior to the tug, but it caused her joy to make the comment none the less.
-“Proceeding with launch, three, two, one, brace.”
+Clank stored that under the growing file of ‘humour’ it had been compiling, the pod was dimensionally inferior to the tug, but it caused Jylla joy to make the comment none the less.

-They jolted within the tiny compartment as the life pod detached from the tug and rumbled with boosters, which Clank was directing through the data port in its compartment.
+They jolted within the tiny compartment as the life pod detached from the tug and rumbled with boosters, which Clank was directing through a data port.

 “The damage doesn’t look too bad from out here,” Jylla gazed through the rear porthole of the pod as their copper tug receded into the void.

 “I believe most of the damage was of an ephemeral nature, lasting long enough to compromise our reactive capabilities.”